State of cryptech Q1 2015

 The resulting open-source hardware cryptographic engine designs are intended to be buildable by anyone from CrypTech’s openly available specifications and the open-source firmware.
 Anyone can then adapt, modify, and operate it without fees of any kind.

 The project is a year in and things are moving along well.
-There are two prototype platforms; the immediate one is based on the Novena laptop board (see the picture at https://trac.cryptech.is/), which has an ARM System on Chip (SoC) and an unused FPGA.
+There are two prototype platforms; the immediate one is based on the Novena laptop board (see the picture at https://wiki.cryptech.is/), which has an ARM System on Chip (SoC) and an unused FPGA.
 We expect to deliver an ARM and FPGA package able to do DNSsec signing on the Novena to early testers in late May.

 At the same time, we are finishing the specification of a small alpha version of a custom CrypTech board, without all the security exposure of the the Novena’s devices needed to support a laptop.
 We are specifying key types and signing rates for various applications (DNSsec and RPKI signing, Tor consensus, etc.).
 In April, we will be selecting a board design house so that we can deliver on the order of a hundred custom prototype CrypTech boards in the summer.
 It is intended to be an ‘agile’ design, oversizing FPGA, ARM, and memory to be sure it will fit all software; and we expect to use it to get more real design parameters for a second board late in the year.

-You can see the status of FPGA code at https://trac.cryptech.is/wiki/Dashboard
+You can see the status of FPGA code at https://wiki.cryptech.is/Dashboard

-You can see the alpha board design specifications at https://trac.cryptech.is/wiki/AlphaBoardStrategy
+You can see the alpha board design specifications at https://wiki.cryptech.is/AlphaBoardStrategy

 You can find a recent presentation at http://archive.psg.com/141216.verisign-cryptech.pdf